hwdsl2/setup-ipsec-vpn/README.md

 [![Build Status](https://img.shields.io/github/workflow/status/hwdsl2/setup-ipsec-vpn/vpn%20test.svg?cacheSeconds=3600)](https://github.com/hwdsl2/setup-ipsec-vpn/actions) [![GitHub Stars](https://img.shields.io/github/stars/hwdsl2/setup-ipsec-vpn.svg?cacheSeconds=86400)](https://github.com/hwdsl2/setup-ipsec-vpn/stargazers) [![Docker Stars](https://img.shields.io/docker/stars/hwdsl2/ipsec-vpn-server.svg?cacheSeconds=86400)](https://github.com/hwdsl2/docker-ipsec-vpn-server) [![Docker Pulls](https://img.shields.io/docker/pulls/hwdsl2/ipsec-vpn-server.svg?cacheSeconds=86400)](https://github.com/hwdsl2/docker-ipsec-vpn-server)

-Set up your own IPsec VPN server in just a few minutes, with both IPsec/L2TP and Cisco IPsec on Ubuntu, Debian and CentOS.
+Set up your own IPsec VPN server in just a few minutes, with IPsec/L2TP, Cisco IPsec and IKEv2 on Ubuntu, Debian and CentOS.
 All you need to do is provide your own VPN credentials, and let the scripts handle the rest.

 An IPsec VPN encrypts your network traffic, so that nobody between you and the VPN server can eavesdrop on your data as it travels via the Internet.
 This is especially useful when using unsecured networks, e.g. at coffee shops, airports or hotel rooms.